root-project/root/README/ReleaseNotes/v614/index.md

      for color vision deficiency to enable accurate interpretation of scientific data.
      See the article [here](https://arxiv.org/abs/1712.01662)
    - New graphics style "ATLAS" from M.Sutton.
+   - In `TGraphPainter` the fit parameters were painted too early.
+[In some cases graph's error bars overlapped the stat box](https://root-forum.cern.ch/t/hide-error-bars-behind-tpavestats/27996).

 ## 3D Graphics Libraries
   - When a LEGO plot was drawn with Theta=90, the X and Y axis were misplaced.